lelesgaray/lelesgaray.github.io/_posts/2020-08-01-scorecard.md

 </div>

 ## Wrap up
 This entry presented an easy way to calculate WOEs and fit a simple model for Finance and Credit analysis.
-I'm aware that there are many steps missing from the analysis (variables selection by IV, hyperparameters tuning, among others) but I wanted to focus on the main steps to increase performance by transforming variables to WOEs.
+I'm aware that there are many things missing from the analysis (variables selection by IV, hyperparameters tuning, among others) but I wanted to focus only on the key steps to increase performance by transforming variables to WOEs.
 If you have a better way to deal with these issues, or you've been implementing a better solution, please contact me so that I can learn from your progress.

 ## Extras
 - [Jupyter notebook](https://github.com/lelesgaray/scorecard) of the project.